carlosplanchon/removeurl/README.md

 # removeurl
-*Python3 module to remove URLs in strings.*
+*Python3 module to remove URLs which start with http or https in strings.*

 ## Installation
 ### Install with pip